Locations:

 Androgen Insensitivity Syndrome

 Androgen insensitivity syndrome (AIS) is a rare, inherited, sexual development disorder.
 People with AIS are genetically male, but don’t develop male external genitals because their bodies can’t respond to male sex hormones.
-AIS can cause problems during puberty, as well as infertility.
+AIS can cause problems during puberty, as well as infertility as an adult.

 Advertisement